arbnorhajdini/reset-password-flow-hooks-ts/README.md

-# Getting Started with the reset password flow with react hooks and typescript
+# Getting Started with the "Reset Password Flow" with react hooks and typescript

 This application has the same functionality of [reset-password-flow](https://github.com/arbnorhajdini/reset-password-flow), but this one in build on react hooks and typescript.
 This is a Single Page Application that lets users to vote through the Polls API.